StillPending/is309_assignment4/README.md

-4. What is the STATUS of the indexes created on the table(s) you just moved.
+**4. What is the STATUS of the indexes created on the table(s) you just moved.
 Why do you think that is?
 Move any indexes you own into the INDX tablespace.
 Query the data dictionary view USER_INDEXES to see which indexes you currently own.
-What is their status after you have moved them?
+What is their status after you have moved them?**

 The status of the indexes for each table were assigned as “unusable.
 When we altered the indexes the status changed from “unusable” to “valid”.